dgrabo/agroavenija/README.md

    To run the application, ensure that you have an emulator running or a device connected.
    If you are running it in VSCode, in bottom right corner of VSCode select the emulator for running the app.
    After loading the emulator, position yourself in main.dart and press F5 to run the app on emulator.
-   You can also run the app by typing 'flutter run' command in your terminal.
+   You can also run the app by typing `flutter run` command in your terminal.

 # Troubleshooting

 If you encounter any issues during the installation, consider the following common troubleshooting steps:

-- Ensure your Flutter SDK is up to date with 'flutter upgrade'.
+- Ensure your Flutter SDK is up to date with `flutter upgrade`.
-- If you get errors related to missing packages or dependencies, try running 'fluttter clean' followed by 'flutter pub get again.
+- If you get errors related to missing packages or dependencies, try running `fluttter clean` followed by `flutter pub get` again.
 <!-- - Check that your environment variables are set correctly.
     Trebam provjeriti ovo.
  -->